-Laura Marello published her collection of stories The Gender of Inanimate Objects and Other Stories in 2015 with Tailwinds Press, her novel Tenants of the Hotel Biron in April 2012 and her novel Claiming Kin in 2010 with Guernica Editions.
+Laura Marello’s fourth novel, Gauguin’s Moon is forthcoming with Guernica Editions, Toronto, Fall 2019.
+Guernica Editions published her third novel novel Maniac Drifter published her collection of stories The Gender of Inanimate Objects and Other Stories in 2015 with Tailwinds Press, (shortlisted for the Saroyan Prize, Stanford).
+Guernica Editions published her second novel Tenants of the Hotel Biron in April 2012 and her first novel Claiming Kin in 2010.
 All are available on amazon and other online booksellers.
 Galerie Ivana de Gavardie, Paris 6e, France gave a reading of Tenants in June 2012; video of the reading is on YouTube and vimeo.
 Claiming Kin was one of five finalists for the 2010 Paterson Award in Fiction.

 Her third novel, Maniac Drifter, is forthcoming from Guernica Editions in 2016.
 Her chapbook of poems, Balzac’s Robe and Other Poems, is available to pre-order on the Finishing Line Press website.
 We need 55 pre-orders to offer the book on amazon, so if you are considering buying, please pre-order here.
 Balzac’s Robe is the second finalist in the New Women’s Voices Series at Finishing Line Press.